olin/studentgovernment/bylaws.md

 **The List of Student Groups.** This document contains the names, descriptions, and officers or appointees of all student clubs and organizations, branches of the student government, administrative committees, and project teams.
-The Director of the Committee for Clubs and Organizations maintains this document.

 **The Report on the Student Activities Fund.** As described in [Article 2, Section 2](#section-2-executives), The Vice President for Finance creates a State of the Student Activities Fund